-Resolving Trust And Estate Disputes Through Alternative Dispute Resolution
+Resolving Estate Disputes Through Mediation And Arbitration

 ADR services are available to parties that have been unable to resolve trust- and estate-related disputes.
 Resolution assistance is usually available at any stage of a dispute, including prior to the initiation of litigation.
 An out-of-court resolution is generally a cost-effective route for resolving a dispute.